Description

 Risk and Exploitability

 The CVSS score of 9.2 indicates a high severity.
 Attackers can reach the flaw from outside the system by sending crafted HTTP requests, making it a remote unauthenticated vulnerability.
-The EPSS score is not available and the flaw is not listed in CISA’s KEV catalog, but the lack of mitigations such as ASLR greatly increases the exploit likelihood.
+The EPSS score of approximately 0.18% indicates a very low exploitation probability.
+The flaw is not listed in CISA’s KEV catalog, but the lack of mitigations such as ASLR greatly increases the exploit likelihood.
 Given the potential for immediate denial of service and conditional code execution, the risk remains high.

 Remediation